Nikolai Shilov

 Nikolai Alexandrovich Shilov (10 July 1872 – 17 August 1930) was a Russian and Soviet chemist who studied reactions, catalysis, and induction.

-Shilov was born in Moscow and graduated in 1895 after which he worked in Leipzig in Wilhelm Ostwald's laboratory on chemical kinetics.
-In 1910 he became a professor of inorganic chemistry at the Moscow Technical College.
-During World War I he was involved with studies on gas warfare and developed along with N. D. Zelinsky charcoal adsorption masks for the protection of the Russian army.
-He studied oxidation reactions and introduced several terms including inductor, acceptor, and induction factor.
-In 1919 he examined the dissolution proportions of a substance in a mixture of two solvents.
-He gave an explanation for surface adsorption and the principle of ion-exchange filters.
+Shilov was born in Moscow and graduated in 1895, after which he worked on chemical kinetics in Wilhelm Ostwald's Leipzig laboratory.
+In 1910, he became a professor of inorganic chemistry at the Moscow Technical College.
+During World War I, he studied gas warfare and, with N. D. Zelinsky, developed charcoal adsorption masks to protect members of the Russian army.
+He studied oxidation reactions and introduced several terms, including inductor, acceptor, and induction factor.
+In 1919, he examined the dissolution proportions of a substance in a mixture of two solvents.
+He also developed an explanation for surface adsorption and the principle of ion-exchange filters.